-Here in the Chicago area (and I suspect it is true in many parts of the country) most Realtors have never heard of the FHA 203k rehab and renovation mortgage.
-This is a great mortgage for many uses, but with all the foreclosures on the market, many of which need work in order to be eligible for financing, too many Realtors still think that an all cash offer is the only option in order for these properties to sell.
-I know some Realtors don’t want to show foreclosed properties to their buyers because they think that these properties are too much work for their buyer, and that even if they could get financing, it would not be worth it.
-The truth is, a big portion of the buyers in the market today are looking for the bargains, and this often means foreclosed properties, even if they need some extra work.
-The Chicago area FHA 203k rehab and renovation mortgage can be a great tool and as a Realtor, it can help you sell more homes.
+Here in the Chicago area most Realtors have never worked with an FHA 203k rehab and renovation mortgage.
+This is a great mortgage for many uses, but even more so now, with inventory of good, ready to move in properties so short.
+Some properties are true fixer-uppers (most Realtors still think that an all cash offer is the only option in order for these properties to sell), others might just need a new kitchen, bathrooms, or maybe new flooring.
+I know some Realtors don’t want to even show these homes to their buyers because they think that these properties are too much work for their buyer, and that even if they could get financing, it would not be worth it.
+The truth is, a big portion of the buyers in the market today are looking for the bargains, and this often means foreclosed properties, and out dated homes and even if they need some extra work.
+The Chicago area FHA 203k rehab and renovation mortgage (or the Homestyle Conventional renovation mortgage) can be a great tool and as a Realtor, it can help you sell more homes.

 Here are some things that you can do as a Realtor, to keep the process moving and help the FHA 203k close quickly: